 Having been in the Title business since 2005, I have seen many things as it relates to methods used by Title Companies to generate business.
 When I was a Title sales rep in Phoenix, AZ most of the major Title Companies had sales teams.
 These salespeople would lead generate Realtors and lenders to create Title orders for their company.
 There were some companies that had joint ventures or MSA’s (market service agreements) but they were not prevalent.
-Mostly because of the many Title salespeople each company had that caused the “capture rate” of those agreements to be pretty low.
+Mostly because of the many Title salespeople each company had caused the “capture rate” of those agreements to be pretty low.
 When I moved to the Washington DC area, I found the opposite is true.
 Most Title Companies had joint ventures or other agreements in place and very few employed salespeople who generated the organic business.
-Let’s discuss the two different Title Company business models, how they work and the major differences.
+Let’s discuss the two different Title Company business models, how they work, and the major differences.

 Model 1–Broker and Title Company Agreements

 I want to begin by saying that neither model is wrong.
 Both have worked very well for real estate brokerages and Title Companies around the country.
 There are major advantages to both and also negative features.
 One of the Title Company business models we see on the east coast are called joint ventures, and market service agreements.
-In this model, the Title Company either pays a certain level of money to the real estate brokerage and in return, the Title Company works directly with that specific brokerage attending all meetings, marketing partnerships and it also kicks out any Title Competitors from teaching classes, doing presentations, and more within that brokerage.
-It gives the Title Company who has the signed agreement a big leg up on competitors to gain business and access to the entire office of real estate agents.
+In this model, the Title Company either pays a certain level of money to the real estate brokerage and in return, the Title Company works directly with that specific brokerage attending all meetings, and marketing partnerships and it also kicks out any Title Competitors from teaching classes, doing presentations, and more within that brokerage.
+It gives the Title Company which has the signed agreement a big leg up on competitors to gain business and access to the entire office of real estate agents.

-- Easy path to incoming business
+- An easy path to incoming business

-- Access to Realtors and free-reign in the real estate office
+- Access to Realtors and free reign in the real estate office

 - Broker pushes business to the Title Company